top of page

 Hydration

 Our bodies are comprised of an average of 70% of water.
 When we are active, we need to keep ourselves hydrated with water and may need electrolytes.
 There are several sports drinks available, however many contain high levels of sugar and additives.
 There are home-made electrolyte formulas that could be used, or a good quality age-appropriate supplement may be indicated.
 Making sure your child is drinking water before, during and post activity is important.
-Dehydration can lead to fatigue, muscle cramping, headaches and hunger.
+Dehydration can lead to fatigue, muscle cramping, headaches, and hunger.

 Protein

 Protein is comprised of amino acids, which play a vital role in exercise as it supports muscle building and repair.
 Protein can be found in both animal and plant sources.
-Animal proteins include eggs, dairy, meat, fish whereas plant proteins include legumes, nuts, seeds, and tofu.
+Animal proteins include eggs, dairy, meat, and fish whereas plant proteins include legumes, nuts, seeds, and tofu.
 Most plant-based options may not contain a complete amino acid profile and you may consider combining a few options.
-Having a protein snack post exercise can help with muscle recovery.
+Having a protein snack post-exercise can help with muscle recovery.

 Magnesium